NethermindEth/general-agents-module/README.md

 ## Description

-This module contains some common approaches for building Forta Agents.
-You will also find some tools for writing tests for these agents.
-These approaches can be composed for creating more complex agents or used only for checking without returning their findings.
+This module contains some common approaches for building Forta Bots.
+You will also find some tools for writing tests for these bots.
+These approaches can be composed for creating more complex bots or used only for checking without returning their findings.

 ## Installation